 Reference

 Paragraph E: The equivalent exists in the field of transportation engineering, where prototypes are used to forecast and transform the ways individuals move around metropolitan areas.
-Again, these models are vital, but they are based on certain world views that prioritize efficiency and safety over other aspects of city life.
+Again, these models are vital, but they are based on certain world views that prioritise efficiency and safety over other aspects of city life.

 Explanation